 If you're putting off the following purchases because you think that you'll score a better deal next month, then think again!
 These items are at their hottest this month.

 Sure, the best time to buy a Halloween costume is on or about November 1, as all seasonal items fall in price once their corresponding holiday has passed.
 However, who really wants to buy a costume after Halloween?
 The week before October 31, numerous stores like Target, Meijer, Carter's, and BuyCostumes will offer discounts, ranging from the modest (30% to 50% off) and the downright affordable (up to 85% off sales that mostly include accessories).
+And be on the lookout for stores that will offer particularly good pre-Halloween discounts on "timely" costumes that might not be as appealing to people who are looking to stock up for next year.

 October is commonly known as the "shoulder season" in the travel industry, and according to Rick Steves, it "combines the advantages of both peak-season and off-season travel ... you'll enjoy decent weather, long-enough daylight, fewer crowds, and a local tourist industry still ready to please and entertain."
 Oh, and deals.
 Booking a trip to a locale that's experiencing a dip in business, like a summer-heavy destination, will yield excellent discounts since there isn't an influx of travelers pushing the prices up.